 - They reduce the amount of pasture that can be eaten by stock.

 - There is a very long list of weeds that grow on New Zealand farms - some of them are associated with high fertility and some with low fertility.

 - High fertility weeds (eg. chickweed, dandelion, plantain) respond to fertiliser applications and become more of a problem.

-- The speading leaf form of many weeds (eg catsear, broad-leafed plantain, and hyracium) smother and prevent upright plants growing.
+- The spreading leaf form of many weeds (eg catsear, broad-leafed plantain, and hyracium) smother and prevent upright plants from growing.

 - Livestock will eat most weeds if stocked densely enough.

 - Unpalatable weeds that after cutting and wilting become more palatable to stock.
 Thistles are a good example.
 This can be a hazard if the weeds are poisonous eg ragwort.